impactorbitco/handbook-main/content/ims/policies/HR/Internships Policy.md

 **Introduction**

-While Green Orbit Digital rarely has the opportunity to accommodate interns within our small business, when we do, we aim to ensure that the experience is both enriching and mutually beneficial.
+While Impact Orbit Creative Group rarely has the opportunity to accommodate interns within our small business, when we do, we aim to ensure that the experience is both enriching and mutually beneficial.
 Our internship program is designed to provide valuable learning opportunities for students and recent graduates while contributing to the development of talent within our organisation and the broader industry.

 **Objectives of the Internship Programme**